 Diet and herbs: Diet is #1 source of vital energy as this has a huge impact on your recovery, healing, and results with acupuncture.
 Please be sure to try to eat healthy meals prior to acupuncture treatment.
 Make efforts to maintain healthy lifestyle with good diet and exercise.
 Our diet recommendations are here: stick to warm and cool foods and avoid cold and hot foods.
 Try to cook by steaming, simmer, soups, stews, and boiling.
 Avoid cold category raw vegetables and salads, tropical fruits (unless you live in tropics) as well a hot category barbecue, spicy, oily and greasy foods including deep fried, baked, and grilled.
 Sugar, salts, and fats should be regulated and get a good amount of anti-oxidants.
 Drink plenty of water.
 Eat 3 meals a day and at the same time each day, the spleen likes regularly timed meals.
 Do not skip meals, especially breakfast which should be between 7-9am (the Stomach time in Oriental medicine).
 Herbal formulas may be suggested to assist in your treatment plan.
 The herbs have a supplemental benefit where foods do not.

 Acupuncture: small filiform needles are inserted in acupoints either along channels, in a specific area, or where there may be a pain spot.
 The classic points are on channels (often called meridians) and they have a impact on respiratory, digestion, endocrine system, skin, nervous system, circulatory system, and more.
 Some extraordinary points have specific uses but are not on channels.
-Then there are “Ashi” points that are on pain sports, trigger points, tender points, often on muscle spasms, and musculo-tendon injuries.
+Then there are “Ashi” points that are on pain spots, trigger points, tender points, often on muscle spasms, and musculo-tendon injuries.
 All these various points helps to restore balance to the channels, blood circulation, and overall health.
 Channels can be viewed as roads, these roads can be damaged, flooded, have traffic jams, and need a traffic cop or road repair crew.
 We want to repair the roads and move traffic along and that is the job of an acupuncturist.